abhishekchaurasia07/GETsomeREST/README.md

 ## Azure

 Make an account on [Microsoft Azure](https://azure.microsoft.com/en-us/free/) and claim the free 200USD credit and 12 months of free service.
 We need this to deploy our API.
+If you are unable to make an account with the previous link, you can also get an [Azure Student Account](https://azure.microsoft.com/en-us/free/students/).

 😉